Bill

 AI Summary

-This bill aims to preserve and promote the Hawaiian language (?olelo Hawai?i) by requiring two credits of Hawaiian language instruction for high school graduation, starting with students graduating in the 2026-2027 school year.
-The legislation is rooted in the historical context of the Hawaiian language's near extinction, caused by an 1896 law that banned Hawaiian language instruction in schools.
-To support this initiative, the bill establishes a two-year pilot program at Noelani Elementary School and Nanakuli High and Intermediate School, where students will learn and practice Hawaiian language.
-The Department of Education will be responsible for designing the program, awarding certificates to participating elementary students, recognizing credits for high school students, and assessing the program's progress.
-By the end of the pilot program, the department will submit a report to the legislature recommending whether to continue, expand, or end the program.
-The bill also appropriates funds for implementing the Hawaiian language instruction initiative and is set to take effect on July 1, 2025, reflecting a broader effort to revitalize and preserve the Hawaiian language as a crucial part of Native Hawaiian culture.
+This bill requires all public high school students in Hawaii to complete two credits of Hawaiian language (?olelo Hawai?i) instruction as a requirement for graduation, starting with diplomas awarded in the 2026-2027 school year.
+The bill establishes a two-year pilot program at Noelani Elementary School and Nanakuli High and Intermediate School to develop and test Hawaiian language instruction methods, with the Department of Education tasked with designing the program, awarding certificates to participating elementary students, recognizing credits for high school students, and assessing student progress.
+The legislation is rooted in the historical context of the Hawaiian language's near-extinction due to a late 19th-century law prohibiting Hawaiian language instruction, and aims to support ongoing language revitalization efforts that began in the 1980s.
+The Department of Education will be required to submit a report to the legislature before the 2028 regular session, detailing the pilot program's findings and recommending whether to continue, expand, or end the program.
+The bill also appropriates state general revenue funds to support the implementation of these Hawaiian language instruction initiatives, with the program set to take effect on July 1, 2025.

 Committee Categories